Boundary-pushing organization uses the arts to inspire social change for refugees and immigrants

 Counterpoints Arts is the leading UK-based organization using the arts to inspire social change for refugees and immigrants.
 It aims to create more understanding and deepen public support about migration and displacement, through art that is by and about refugees and migrants.
 Counterpoints is led by people with lived experience of migration.

-Counterpoints is highly collaborative—and serves as a key national hub for alliances between the arts and advocacy organizations.
-Counterpoints partners with small, local institutions, as well as many major museums and galleries, such as the Tate Modern and the Victoria and Albert Museum.
+Counterpoints is highly collaborative, and serves as a key national hub for alliances between the arts and advocacy organizations.
+Counterpoints partners with small, local institutions, as well as many major museums and galleries, such as the Southbank Centre and the Victoria and Albert Museum.

 Unbound Philanthropy has supported Counterpoints since its founding in 2012; its work advances our Public strategy area.